reciples/reciples.github.io/_posts/2022-01-08-fluffycake.md

 {% endhighlight %}

-* 1 can condensed milk (approx 260 g); 2 if you like very sweet desserts
+* 1 can condensed milk (approx 200 ml); 2 if you like very sweet desserts
 * 1 tbsp butter (2 if you go for 2 condensed milk cans)
 * 3 tbsp Milk Powder (Whole milk) (4 if you go for 2 condensed milk cans)
 * 100 ml heavy cream (35%) (160 ml if you go for 2 condensed milk cans)